|

 (which becomes more essential at the high focal lengths these lenses

-provide), and typically have a maximum aperture of around f/12.
-Smaller versions of
+provide), and typically have a maximum aperture of around f/12 (and that aperture is often

 these mirror telescopes have been developed and marketed specifically